dhall-lang/dhall-lang/standard/type-inference.md

 If either side of the equivalence is not a term, then that is a type error.

 If the inferred types do not match, then that is also a type error.

+## Nested record update

+A nested record update is equivalent to chained updates in terms of the `⫽` operator (See: [records](./record.md)).
+To type-check such an update, desugar the expression and then type-check the result:

+    desugar-with(e with k.ks… = v) = r   Γ ⊢ r : T
+    ──────────────────────────────────────────────
+    Γ ⊢ e with k.ks… = v : T

 ## Imports